alex/bagel/docs/features/persistent-datastructures.rst

 Persistent Data Structures
 ==========================

-Bagel includes several :term:`collection` data types, which are homogenous groupings of multiple other values.
+Bagel includes several collection data types, which are homogenous groupings of multiple other values.
 All of Bagel's builtin collections are :term:`persistent`, which means their contents can't be changed, but they do have operations for getting a copy of themselves some changes.